fahad-1337/Financial_Statements_Analysis/README.md

 __DuPont Analysis:<br>__

 I performed a detailed DuPont analysis to break down the return on equity (ROE) into three components: profit margin, asset turnover, and financial leverage.
 This helped me identify the factors driving ROE and provided deeper insights into the companies’ financial performance.

-Stock Performance Analysis:<br>
+**Stock Performance Analysis:** <br>

-I analyzed the historical stock price data of the companies, using Excel to track and compare their performance over a specified period.
+I analyzed the historical stock price data of the companies, to track and compare their performance over a specified period.
 This analysis provided insights into how the companies were performing in the market, and whether their financial fundamentals were aligned with stock market trends.

 __Data Visualization:<br>__